We have released a new Android player app, version 4.4.85 (not official version, yet).

 - Displays a text with current resolution / input details.

-Note taht Qbic BXP-301 HDMI disconnect detection is not reliable, frequently showing connected even if input is powered off or disconnected from other side (is not reliable on hardware level, not NoviSign’s code).
+Note that Qbic BXP-301 HDMI disconnect detection is not reliable, frequently showing connected even if input is powered off or disconnected from other side (is not reliable on hardware level, not NoviSign’s code).
 Connect should be handled properly though.

 If “Keep content aspect ratio” is checked on the widget (the default), the display will fit the bounds and center inside the widget, keeping the aspect ratio of the camera or input.
 If unchecked, it will be stretched to the widget bounds.